rodrigoelp/little-stories/Unlikely adventures/21-Chapter-21.md

 # One's reflection

-Sam remained behind as he stared to the giant black gate bent, filled with deep gushes of, what it seemed to be, the largest blade ever used - *"Are you sure there's no puzzle, riddle or challenge we need to solve?"* - he asked to Hannah, hypnotised by the damaged object.
+Sam remained behind as he stared to the giant black gate, bend and filled with deep gushes of, what it seemed to be, the largest blade ever used - *"Are you sure there's no puzzle, riddle or challenge we need to solve?"* - he asked to Hannah, hypnotised by the damaged object.

 *"Look at it Sam, it is destroyed.
 Even the gems are gone.
-Whatever it could have been there to challenge us it is missing."* - replied Hannah.
+Whatever it could have been there to challenge us, is missing."* - replied Hannah.
 She struggled to keep walking in a straight line with Amir weighting her down.

 Sam checked the sculpted shield in the middle of the twisted gate, seven holes marked the location where gems should have been emitting the soft pale blue glow.

 Sam felt chills running down his spine just thinking about the creature or event that caused this mayhem, it was disturbing and unpleasant to imagine it.

-Sam's eyes travelled from the black contorted mess to the last known place his brain connected with his friends.
+His eyes travelled from the black contorted mess to the last known place his brain remembered the location of his friends.
 Sam stopped at the beginning of the alley, completely alone.

 *"Hannah?"* - he asked with a hint of terror and a sprinkle of horror.

-*"Just walk ahead Sam, ignore it and walk past it."* - suggested Hannah to Sam.
+*"Just walk ahead Sam, ignore it and walk past it."* - suggested Hannah's voice to Sam.

 Sam stood immobile a few seconds processing Hannah's words.
 He mustered the courage to walk down the alley between the black gate behind him and the unknown beyond.